-The water level in well MR97-3 showed only a minor response to the 2001 and 2002 construction activities.
+The water level in well MR97-3 showed only minor responses during the 2001 and 2002 construction activities.
 However, water levels rose the first part of 2003, before leveling off for the next 5 to 6 months and falling the last several months of the year (fig. 2-15).
 With the exception of a brief period early in 2004, water levels continued to drop in this well until spring 2005 when they rose for several months before leveling off.
 Water levels continued to rise throughout most of 2006 and 2007 resulting in a net water-level increase of almost 1.8 ft and 3.88 ft in 2006 and 2007 respectively.
-Water levels continued to rise through mid-2008 before declining the remainder of the year, resulting in a small net water-level decline of 0.10 ft for 2008.
-Water-levels rose in the spring of 2009, followed by small increases throughout the summer and fall of, before declining slightly the later part of the year.
-Overall, the water-level in well MR97-3 had a net increase just over 1-ft in 2009.
+Water levels have varied through the year from 2008-2010; however, there has been a modest upward trend during this time period.
 This MR-series well is the farthest away from the HSB drainage channel and appears to be the least responsive to operational changes and flows in the discharge channel.

 Water-level changes during 2003 in well MR97-4, figure 2-16, were similar to those seen in well MR97-3, except the decline in water levels began earlier in 2003 and were greater.
 Since this well is closer to the precipitation plant facilities and HSB ponds and drainage ditches, it is possible that changes in operational flows in this area are responsible for the water-level declines observed the later part of 2003.
 Changes would be more pronounced in this well than in well MR97-3.
-The water-level increase seen during early 2004 possibly relates to water flowing into holding ponds associated with the precipitation plant as these operations were brought back on-line with MR's fall 2003 start up of mining.
+The water-level increase seen during early 2004 possibly relates to water flowing into holding ponds associated with the precipitation plant as these operations were brought back on-line with MR's fall 2003 startup of mining.
 Water-level changes were similar to those observed in well MR97-3 until mid-2006 when they began to decline.
 Water levels had a moderate rise during 2007 followed by a minor net rise for 2008.
-Water-levels rose in May and June 2009 before leveling off and declining steadily throughout the fall and winter of 2009, resulting in a net decline of 3.7-ft.
+Water levels rose in May and June 2009 before leveling off and declining steadily throughout the fall and winter of 2009, resulting in a net decline of 3.7-ft.
+Water levels continued to decline during most of 2010, with a net decline of all most 2 ft.

-Water levels have declined almost 6 ft or more in wells (MR97-2 and MR97-3) nearest the leach pads and ancillary facilities since their installation in 1997 (table 2.1.3.1), while having a rise of 1.6 ft in well MR97-1.
-Well MR97-4 has a net water-level increase of 0.13 ft following this year's large water-level decline.
+Water levels have declined 5.5 ft or more in wells (MR97-2 and MR97-3) nearest the leach pads and ancillary facilities since their installation in 1997 (table 2.1.3.1), while declining between 1.3 and 1.8 ft in wells MR97-1and MR97-4, respectively.
 It appears there is a direct influence on the shallow alluvial aquifer in this area by mining operations.
 Changes in mine operations (i.e. precipitation plant and leach pad) affect groundwater recharge in this area.
 Other changes, such as the weir installation and relocation, have affected groundwater levels in the area in the past.

-No water-quality samples have been collected from this group of wells between 2001 and 2009.
+No water-quality samples have been collected from this group of wells between 2001 and 2010.
 Previous sampling documented the presence of elevated metals in the area.
 This contamination is most likely the result of leach pad and precipitation plant operations.